TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 *   2
 *   3

-ThinkPad X1 Carbon

-The lightest, thinnest X1 Carbon, packed with more power than ever.
+Weekly Deals

+Great deals on select products.

 Boost Your Bottom Line

 What if you could push your business towards the black, while beating the line on Black Friday?
 Now you can.

-FLEX 5 (15")

-Pen-point sensitive touch screen and durable 360 degree hinge.

-Miix 720

-Need productivity on the go?
-This 2-in-1 can take you there.
+72 Hours Only

+Save on the lightest and thinnest PCs in their class.
+Sale ends Nov 8th.

+ThinkPad X1 Carbon

+The lightest, thinnest X1 Carbon, packed with more power than ever.

 C'MON GET HAPPY FOR THE HOLIDAYS: GIFTS, DEALS, &.
 MORE!
+Recommended For You Best Seller ThinkPad X1 Carbon (5th gen)

+★★★★★ ★★★★★

+3.9

+(66)

+$1403.10

+Shop Now

+2417Viewing ThinkPad T470 Business Laptop

+★★★★★ ★★★★★

+3.5

+(15)

+$783.20

+Shop Now

+1014Viewing Lenovo Yoga 720 (13")

+★★★★★ ★★★★★

+3.9

+(53)

+$749.99

+Shop Now

+1228Viewing ThinkPad P51 Mobile Workstation

+★★★★★ ★★★★★

+4.6

+(13)

+$1191.20

+Shop Now

+534Viewing

 LAPTOPS